firmoholanda/testing-practice-js-jest/readme.md

 ## 📡 technologies used

-- bootstrap
-- jquery
+- javascript
-- webpacker
+- jest
 - git

-bootstrap, jquery, webpacker and git was used on this project.
+javascript, jest and git was used on this project.